Inist-CNRS/text-quality-indicator/README.md

 TQI compares your text to a list of words comming from large affix dictionnaries in some languages.

 ## Which languages do TQI support ?
-There are currently ENGLISH/SPANISH/FRENCH/GERMAN/DUTCH/NORWEGIAN/PORTUGUESE.
+TQI supports all languages present in the list of dictionaries for Hunspell.

-You could use all languages which are in nodes_modules/dictionnaries but you need to add tokenization reGEX into src/mapping.js
+You could use all languages which are in nodes_modules/dictionnaries or a personnel dictionnary.

 ## How to use it ?